partigabor/phd-thesis-viz/README.md

 ## Chapter 4.
 The Spices

-Fig. The distribution of *cinnamon*.
+Fig. 4.13 The distribution of *cinnamon*.

-[Explore](https://htmlpreview.github.io/?https://github.com/partigabor/phd-thesis-viz/blob/main/distribution_cinnamon.html) the distribution of words for cinnamon in the world's languages.
+* [Explore](https://htmlpreview.github.io/?https://github.com/partigabor/phd-thesis-viz/blob/main/distribution_cinnamon.html) the distribution of words for cinnamon in the world's languages.

 ## Chapter 5.
 The Diffusion of Spices

+### Spatial Diffusion

 [Explore](https://htmlpreview.github.io/?https://github.com/partigabor/phd-thesis-viz/blob/main/diffusion_en.html) the diffusion of spice terminology in **English**, focusing on loanwords and *Wanderwörter*.